 A great way to get a head start on your college education is to take college courses while you’re still in high school.
 Academic credits can also be earned for non-collegiate learning experiences.

 Students are encouraged to visit with their high school counselor and teachers to determine their academic readiness.
-Students will need to obtain permission form school district superintendent.
+Students will need to obtain permission from the school district superintendent.
 Students must meet the same academic criteria as those enrolled in college-level courses, including taking appropriate placement testing.

 After a student has completed a college-level course with an NDUS institution, it is simple to enroll as a full-time student with that institution.
 If you decide to transfer, most general education courses are transferrable.